znjameswu/epgi/doc/schedule_algorithm.md

     Work-efficient for its purpose.
 Not very work-efficient compared to rest of the solutions, since it also needs to visit and clear an entire subtree.

 5. Use an auxilliary, scheduler-exclusive lane marking to mark to-be-unmarked roots.
 Use this auxilliary marking to achieve node bypassing during a top-down recursive mark computation.
+(With spawner reference count)

     Can work inside an inverted Roslyn Red-Green tree!

+The reference count can be replaced by storing the spawned root in the **first** spawner that actually spawns it.

+## (Update) Expansion on the auxilliary marking algorithm
+Non-intrusive node design gives us the ability to fold on children's lane marks during the return phase of a visit.
+That usually happens during commit or cancellation (what?).

+In short, it gives us the ability to sum over children's lane mark most of the time.

+### Self + subtree marking vs Self + descendant marking?
+Recurrence relation:

+Self + subtree marking: Parent subtree = Parent self + \sum child subtree

+Self + descendant marking: Parent descendant = \sum (child self + child descendant)

+At the unmarked secondary root:

+Self + subtree marking: New self = mailbox + poll.
+New subtree = self + \sum child subtree (Requires to visit children, while the children itself may be pending an update)

+Self + descendant marking: New self = mailbox + poll.
+No need to update descendant.

+Therefore, we choose self + descendant marking to unlock strict unlocking capabilities.